 There are two sides of the proverbial fence when it comes to preschool bullies: the ‘victim’ side and the ‘perpetrator’ side.

-If your child is the perpetrator, the first and sometimes most difficult task is to admit to yourself that your child needs behavior modification.
-Once you realize this, you need to determine the source or reason for their behavior.
+If your child is the perpetrator, the first and sometimes most difficult task is to admit to yourself that your child needs behaviour modification.
+Once you realise this, you need to determine the source or reason for their behaviour.